MarwanElsayed-20/basic-commerce-product-listing-page/README.md

-# Writing the README content into a README.md file

 # Basic Commerce Product Listing Page

 This project is a simple e-commerce product listing page built with Next.js (App Router), TailwindCSS, and the Fake Store API.
 The application displays a list of products in a clean and responsive UI, showcasing key product information including the image, title, price, and rating.
 The goal of this project is to demonstrate front-end development skills by creating a mobile-friendly and visually appealing interface using modern web technologies.